JonahLederman/code_projects/README.md

 # code_projects
-A collection of odd projects that don't fit into anywhere else.
+A collection of my coding projects that I'm working on or have finished over the years.